Characterisation of Locally Compact Abelian Groups Having Spectral Synthesis: Abstract

 \section{Abstract}

 In this paper we solve a long-standing problem which goes back to Laurent Schwartz’s work on mean periodic functions.
 Namely, we completely characterize those locally compact Abelian groups having spectral synthesis.
 So far a characterization theorem was available for discrete Abelian groups only.
-Here we use a kind of localization concept for the ideals of the Fourier algebra of the underlying group.
-We show that localizability of ideals is equivalent to synthesizability.
-Based on this equivalence we show that if spectral synthesis holds on a locally compact Abelian group, then it holds on each extension of it by a a locally compact Abelian group consisting of compact elements, and also on any extension to a direct sum with a copy of the integers.
+Here we use the localization concept for the ideals of the Fourier algebra of the underlying group.
+Recently we have shown that localizability of ideals is equivalent to synthesizability.
+Based on this equivalence we proved that if spectral synthesis holds on a locally compact Abelian group, then it holds on each extension of it by a a locally compact Abelian group consisting of compact elements, and also on any extension to a direct sum with a copy of the integers.
 Then, using Schwartz's result and Gurevich's counterexamples we apply the structure theory of locally compact Abelian groups to obtain our characterization theorem.